OpenBCI/Documentation/websitev2/docs/Cyton/05-Cyton_Board_Programming_Tutorial.md

 ```

-This code writes 33 bytes of data from the [``](https://github.com/OpenBCI/OpenBCI_32bit_Library/blob/master/examples/DefaultBoard/DefaultBoard.ino) to the [``](https://github.com/OpenBCI/OpenBCI_Radios/blob/master/examples/RadioDevice32bit/RadioDevice32bit.ino) in the correct format and therefore as soon as it arrives at the [``](https://github.com/OpenBCI/OpenBCI_Radios/blob/master/examples/RadioDevice32bit/RadioDevice32bit.ino) it will be sent to the [``](https://github.com/OpenBCI/OpenBCI_Radios/blob/master/examples/RadioHost32bit/RadioHost32bit.ino) and to the ``.
-New to firmware version 2 is the ability to have different stop bytes, in the original firmware, one could only send stop bytes of `` however now, we can send `` where `` is `` (hex).
+This code writes 33 bytes of data from the [`Pic32`](https://github.com/OpenBCI/OpenBCI_32bit_Library/blob/master/examples/DefaultBoard/DefaultBoard.ino) to the [`Device`](https://github.com/OpenBCI/OpenBCI_Radios/blob/master/examples/RadioDevice32bit/RadioDevice32bit.ino) in the correct format and therefore as soon as it arrives at the [`Device`](https://github.com/OpenBCI/OpenBCI_Radios/blob/master/examples/RadioDevice32bit/RadioDevice32bit.ino) it will be sent to the [`Host`](https://github.com/OpenBCI/OpenBCI_Radios/blob/master/examples/RadioHost32bit/RadioHost32bit.ino) and to the `PC`.
+New to firmware version 2 is the ability to have different stop bytes, in the original firmware, one could only send stop bytes of `0xC0` however now, we can send `0xCn` where `n` is `0-F` (hex).
-**Important** if you want to only send `` bytes of data per packet, you still must send this `` bytes with the proper start and stop bytes.
-Sending data too fast will result in a buffer overflow on the [``](https://github.com/OpenBCI/OpenBCI_Radios/blob/master/examples/RadioDevice32bit/RadioDevice32bit.ino) and cause the system to restart and send an error message to the [``](https://github.com/OpenBCI/OpenBCI_Radios/blob/master/examples/RadioHost32bit/RadioHost32bit.ino) and ``.
+**Important** if you want to only send `20` bytes of data per packet, you still must send this `33` bytes with the proper start and stop bytes.
+Sending data too fast will result in a buffer overflow on the [`Device`](https://github.com/OpenBCI/OpenBCI_Radios/blob/master/examples/RadioDevice32bit/RadioDevice32bit.ino) and cause the system to restart and send an error message to the [`Host`](https://github.com/OpenBCI/OpenBCI_Radios/blob/master/examples/RadioHost32bit/RadioHost32bit.ino) and `PC`.

 ### Sending one byte of data every 10ms or 100Hz